TeraProxy/Vanguardian/README.md

 Any other input returns a summary of above commands in the game.

 ## Safety
-Whatever you send to "!Vanguardian" in game is intercepted client-side.
+Whatever you send to "!Vanguardian" ingame is intercepted client-side.
 The chat is NOT sent to the server.